jsbin/api/tests/README.md

 }
 ```

-For example, the followng operation tests that the `PATCH` successfully removes the property name on the `blog` path.
+For example, the following operation tests that the `PATCH` successfully removes the property name on the `blog` path.

 ```text
 + setup